Youth Football Drills (Tackle)

 10-Yard Burst

 Cones mark a 10-yard distance.
-Player sprints from the start to the finish at maximum speed, walks back, and repeats.
-8 reps.
-The single most football-specific conditioning drill because most football plays last between three and seven seconds and require maximum speed inside that window.
+The player sprints from the start to the finish at maximum speed, walks back, and repeats.
+The single most football-specific conditioning drill because most plays last between three and seven seconds and require maximum speed inside that window.

 Up-Down

-On the whistle, player sprints in place at full speed; on the second whistle, player drops to the ground and gets back up and continues sprinting in place.
-30 seconds work, 30 seconds rest, 6 reps.
-Builds the recovery conditioning that lets a defensive lineman go full-speed on every snap and still be alive on the fourth quarter goal-line stand.
+On the whistle the player sprints in place at full speed; on the second whistle the player drops to the ground, gets back up, and continues sprinting in place.
+Builds the recovery conditioning that lets a defensive lineman go full-speed on every snap and still be alive on the fourth-quarter goal-line stand.

 Shuttle Run